h0mbre/h0mbre.github.io/_posts/2019-08-03-Security-Certifications-And-Fun.md

 ### What I’d Do Differently

 Since I came into this with zero background, I should’ve taken more care to get more familiar with Windows or Linux.
 If I was going to go the certification route, I should’ve done something like the Red Hat Certified System Administrator (RHCSA) or one of the Microsoft MCSE certifications.
 If not the actual certification, then at least spend time digesting and learning the materials.
 More detailed knowledge about these operating systems would’ve served me extremely well during my journey.
 To this day there are very simple things about both operating systems that I don’t know.
-Knowing what I know now, I would probably substitute the time spent on Sec+, Net+, and CEH and spend that time instead on learning one of the operating systems from a sysadmin perspective and spent time learning to program in C or C++.
+Knowing what I know now, I would probably take back the time spent on Sec+, Net+, and CEH and spend that time instead on learning one of the operating systems from a sysadmin perspective and spent time learning to program in C or C++.
 I think I’d be way ahead of my current self if I had done those things instead.

 ### Optimized Path